jehy/wp-noexternallinks/readme.txt

 3.5.2 - Some refactoring.
 3.5.3 - Do not disable error reporting on server any more.
 3.5.4 - Fixed "rel=follow" feature.
 Added icon for admin menu.
+3.5.5 - Divided code to smaller functions for easier overwrite with custom modes.

 ####Localization